Music for Instagram Ads That Keep Boosted Posts and Reels Ads From Getting Rejected

 Why do I get a music rights match when I own the song?

-I cannot confirm the exact reason from the screenshot alone, because several different systems can trigger a match.
+Several different systems can trigger a match.
 Start by treating it like a documentation problem and collect clear proof of ownership and distribution rights for both the recording and the composition.
 Then use the in-app actions and dispute path Instagram provides, and include your proof pack so the review reads like a file check.
 Instagram Help Center

 Why did Instagram add music to my boosted post?

-I cannot confirm why this happened from the screenshot alone, because placement previews and creative tools can change what you hear in different surfaces.
+Placement previews and creative tools can change what you hear in different surfaces.
 Open the ad in Ads Manager and check the ad creative settings, then preview each placement to see where the extra music appears.
 Rebuild the creative with a controlled audio track from your edit, then upload that version so the audio stays consistent.

 Can I use trending songs in Instagram ads?